On or around 03/25/2020 (Date of last review)

 According to the law firm press release, the lawsuit alleges throughout the Class Period Defendants made false and/or misleading statements and/or failed to disclose that: (1) Innocoll’s New Drug Application (“NDA”) submission to the FDA in October 2016 for XARACOLL was incomplete; (2) due to the incomplete NDA submission, XARACOLL would not be approved in 2017 as investors were led to believe; and (3) as a result, Defendants’ statements about Innocoll’s business, operations, and prospects, were false and misleading and/or lacked a reasonable basis.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 On May 25, 2017, an amended Complaint was filed.
 On July 17, Defendants filed a Motion to Dismiss the amended Complaint.
 On September 5, 2018, the Court issued an Order granting Defendants' Motion to Dismiss the amended Complaint.
 Plaintiffs were given leave to file an amended Complaint.
 On November 5, Plaintiffs filed a second amended Complaint.
+Defendants filed a Motion to Dismiss the second amended Complaint on December 21.
+On March 25, 2020, the Court issued an Order denying Defendants' Motion to Dismiss.

 Company & Securities Information